Posted on May 6, 2020

 Frank and Rose, Ned and Virginia, moved to LA during the Depression early/mid 1930s.
 See much more of this in the next chapter………

-Please see my next chapter Family History #2 for in-depth history move to Los Angeles in the 1930s, Radio City from 1938 through the 1940s and much more on Jane Harker, model/starlet, who worked with some of Hollywood’s biggest stars.
+Please see my next chapter Family History #2 for an in-depth history: move to Los Angeles in the 1930s, Radio City from 1938 through the 1940s and much more on Jane Harker, model/starlet, who worked with some of Hollywood’s biggest stars during her approximate 2 years with Warner Brothers studio.
 She appears in an obscure Noir film: The Unfaithful with Ann Sheridan.
-Also starring Angels Flight, one of the last remaining relics of Bunker Hill, Los Angeles.
+Also starring Angels Flight, one of the last remaining relics of Bunker Hill in Los Angeles.
 This film has been shown on TCM a few times.
-Along with Humoresque with Crawford and Garfield.
+Jane plays “red-headed snob” in Humoresque starring Crawford and Garfield.

 Category: 1940s, LA Locations, Peoria, Illinois, Radio City, CBS, NBC Tagged: #Dick Whittington, 1940s LA, Angels Flight, Ann Sheridan, Avon Theater, Dick Whittington Phographer, Elysian Park, Frank LaRocca, George Truman Harker, Harp, Harpist, Illinois, Jane Harker, Josephine Harker, Josephine Young, KNX, LA History, LA Noir, Los Angeles architecture, Los Angeles History, Mary Jane Harker, NBC, NBC\CBS, Ned Argo, Ned LaRocca Grandfather, Pantages, Peoria, Radio City, Radio Shows, Roxy LaRocca, South Pasadena, Starlet Warner Brothers, Studio 1 CBS, Vaudeville, Virginia LaRocca, Virginia Young, Warner Brothers